 3 more die of Covid in 24 hours

-The positivity rate was recorded at 1.29%, as the health officials tested 22,773 samples across the country

-Bangladesh reported three more deaths from Covid-19 in the last 24 hours till 8am on Tuesday.
+Bangladesh reported three more deaths from Covid-19 in the last 24 hours till 8am Thursday.

-Besides, some 295 people tested positive for the virus during the same period.
+Besides, 257 more people tested positive for the virus during the same period.

 The country's maiden cases were reported on 8 March last year and the first death from the virus was reported on 18 March.